paulb777/AppLaudApp/Readme.md

 Download a built version
 --------

-If you want to download an already built .apk file to try it out, it is available for download
+If you want to download an already built Android .apk file, it is available for download

 * Click [here](http://www.applaudcloud.com/app.apk) to download from http://www.applaudcloud.com.
 * Android Market (coming soon)